mcitir/ADAS_project/README.md

 - Data elements (DEs)
 - Data Frames (DFs)
 - Infrastructure-assisted CP
+- **GMPHD** or Probability hypothesis density (PHD) using a mixture of Gaussian components, [link (MATLAB)](https://www.mathworks.com/help/fusion/ref/gmphd.html)
+- Decentralized Multi-Target Tracking with Multiple Quadrotors using a PHD Filter [video](https://www.youtube.com/watch?v=XHHjKC30PV4) and [paper](https://arxiv.org/pdf/2012.02340.pdf)
+  - A decentralized multi-robot strategy for tracking multiple stationary targets in which the robots search according to a discrete-time-discrete-state (DTDS) Markov chain model
+  - estimate number of targets
+  - states using Probability Hypothesis Density (PHD) filters.
+  - Rely on local sensing and local communication
+  - Not required the robot to maintain a connected communication network
+  - Generalize consensus-based target search strategy in Shirsat et al. SSRR 2020 to multiple targets.
+  - Method:
+    - Markov Chains & Renewal Reward Process
+      - Probability Transition Matrix P

 ### Notes
 - The ETSI CPMs convey abstract representations of perceived objects instead of raw sensory data
   - facilitating the interoperability between ITS-Ss of different types and from different manufacturers